kumahq/kuma/docs/madr/decisions/032-zone-to-global-policy-sync.md

 Syncing Zone originated policies to Global is needed only for visibility in GUI.

-During the implementation it's important to pay attention to policies not be synced from Global to Zone if they're originated in Zone.
+During the implementation it's important to pay attention to not sync policies from Global to Zone if they're originated in Zone.
 Naming is also crucial, for policy `policy-1` from `us-east` we'll create a policy named `policy-1-{{hash-suffix}}` in Global with metadata `zone: us-east`.
 Metadata should be implemented as `labels` when Global on k8s and as an additional field in schema on Universal.
 For more information see https://github.com/kumahq/kuma/pull/7484.